New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the revoke_readonly_invite tool do? +

 Revoke a previously-generated read-only share invite by name.
 Marks the issuer-side record as revoked at the current time.
 Important caveat (Model A): this is issuer-side BOOKKEEPING — it does NOT recall the token already in the recipient's hands.
 Anyone holding the raw token can still query the listed addresses (chain reads are public regardless of whether the issuer wants the share to continue).
 Genuine recall requires Model B (hosted enforcement endpoint), deferred.
 Returns { revoked: { id, name, revokedAt } } on success; refuses if the name is unknown or already revoked.
-It is categorised as a Destructive tool in the VaultPilot MCP MCP Server, which means it can permanently delete or destroy data.
-Block by default and require explicit approval.
+It is categorised as a Write tool in the VaultPilot MCP MCP Server, which means it can create or modify data.
+Consider rate limits to prevent runaway writes.

 What parameters does revoke_readonly_invite accept? +